onlymikey/School-Projects/README.md

-# softengineprojects
+# School-Projects
-Projects of my Software Engineering class at university.
+Projects from some classes at my university